 A Hometown Delivery Delights Mom of Two

 Kelly Linder grew up in Mora, and like most of her family, currently lives in the area.
-She is a physical therapist at the FirstLight Health System outpatient clinic in Mora.
+She is a physical therapist at the Welia Health outpatient clinic in Mora.
 Growing up, she knew many people who worked at the hospital in Mora.